GandalphSnaxx/One-Assembler-All-Qualities/README.md

 # One-Assembler-All-Qualities
 A [Factorio](https://factorio.com/) blueprint book containing assemblers that can produce any and every quality items in a compact form factor.
 Module variations allow the user to specify the quantity of each or every item quality these modules should store.
-This repository was created with the help of [FaTul](https://github.com/nyurik/fatul#factorio-blueprint-git-tool-fatul)\
+This repository was created with the help of [FaTul](https://github.com/nyurik/fatul#factorio-blueprint-git-tool-fatul)
-![The one assembler that makes all the qualities.](/Images/assembler.jpg) Buildings with built in productivity is accounted for!
-Get 3 products for the price of 2!\
+**Buildings with built in 50% productivit have their productivity accounted for!
+Get 3 products for the price of 2!**

+![The one assembler that makes all the qualities.](/Images/assembler.jpg)

 ## Usage: